zoomatech/rezumatron/README.md

 All career experiences are maintained in a specially formatted master document with:
 - Domain labels identifying industry/context
 - Experience labels categorizing each achievement by skill type
-- Comprehensive detail with quantifiable metrics
+- Detailed achievements with quantifiable metrics
 - Complete technology and methodology listings

 ### 2. Multi-Stage Prompt Pipeline